Chapter 14 BWV 199 Mein Herze schwimmt im Blut

 A point of detail not to be missed is that this recitative leads us from minor to major mode.
 There is, indeed, hope for the sinner once guilt is confessed.

 The second aria, in F major, is in the form of a civilised and refined minuet and it conveys a direct statement of repentance.
-Leaving aside the following three-bar recitative, it is the central movement of the cantata, and the longest, indicating that Bach expected his audience to attach particular significance to it.
+Leaving aside the following three-bar recitative, it is the central movement of the cantata, and the longest, indicating that Bach would have expected his audience to attach particular significance to it.

 Warmly accompanied by strings, the soprano expresses remorse unreservedly----I confess my guilt before you, God----have patience with me.
 This, the keystone and turning point of the cantata might even be said to express the centrality of fundamental Lutheran dogma.
 The sorrow will drain away when the sinner repents, reforms and expresses compunction.
 The mood is now dignified and almost formal, the style of the melody strangely Handelian.